Globular cluster: Intermediate forms

-Cluster classification is not always definitive; objects have been found that can be classified in more than one categories.
+Cluster classification is not always definitive; objects have been found that can be classified in more than one category.
 For example, BH 176 in the southern part of the Milky Way has properties of both an open and a globular cluster.

 In 2005 astronomers discovered a new, "extended" type of star cluster in the Andromeda Galaxy's halo, similar to the globular cluster.
-The three new-found clusters have a similar star count as globular clusters and share other characteristics, such as stellar populations and metallicity, but are distinguished by their larger size – several hundred light years across – and some hundred times lower density.
+The three new-found clusters have a similar star count to globular clusters and share other characteristics, such as stellar populations and metallicity, but are distinguished by their larger size – several hundred light years across – and some hundred times lower density.
 Their stars are separated by larger distances; parametrically, these clusters lie somewhere between a globular cluster and a dwarf spheroidal galaxy.

 The formation of these extended clusters is likely related to accretion.
 It is unclear why the Milky Way lacks such clusters; Andromeda is unlikely to be the sole galaxy with them, but their presence in other galaxies remains unknown.

 Tidal encounters

 When a globular cluster comes close to a large mass, such as the core region of a galaxy, it undergoes a tidal interaction.
-The difference in gravitational strength between the nearer and further parts of the cluster results in an asymmetric, tidal force.
+The difference in gravitational strength between the nearer and further parts of the cluster results in an asymmetric tidal force.
 A "tidal shock" occurs whenever the orbit of a cluster takes it through the plane of a galaxy.

 Tidal shocks can pull stars away from the cluster halo, leaving only the core part of the cluster; these trails of stars can extend several degrees away from the cluster.
 These tails typically both precede and follow the cluster along its orbit and can accumulate significant portions of the original mass of the cluster, forming clump-like features.
 The globular cluster Palomar 5, for example, is near the apogalactic point of its orbit after passing through the Milky Way.
 Streams of stars extend outward toward the front and rear of the orbital path of this cluster, stretching to distances of 13,000 light years.
 Tidal interactions have stripped away much of Palomar 5's mass; further interactions with the galactic core are expected to transform it into a long stream of stars orbiting the Milky Way in its halo.

 The Milky Way is in the process of tidally stripping the Sagittarius Dwarf Spheroidal Galaxy of stars and globular clusters through the Sagittarius Stream.
 As many as 20% of the globular clusters in the Milky Way's outer halo may have originated in that galaxy.
 Palomar 12, for example, most likely originated in the Sagittarius Dwarf Spheroidal but is now associated with the Milky Way.
 Tidal interactions like these add kinetic energy into a globular cluster, dramatically increasing the evaporation rate and shrinking the size of the cluster.
 The increased evaporation accelerates the process of core collapse.